brndnmtthws/hdfs/README.md

 --------------------------
 1. Install `maven`, `tar`, `unzip`, `wget` in your build host.
 Set proxy for maven and wget if needed
 2. Install `curl` for all hosts in cluster
+3. `$JAVA_HOME` needs to be set on the host running your HDFS scheduler.
+This can be set through specifying environment variables in Marathon.

 Building HDFS-Mesos
 --------------------------